Digital-Alchemy-TS/documentation/docs/home-automation/automation/rooms.md

 ---
 ## 📚 Description

 Rooms offer a method to coordinate multiple entities together.
-This is primarily accomplished through the generation of scenes entities.
-The room will use your code definition as a source of truth, working to update any entities that don't match using the [aggressive scenes](/automation/aggressive-scenes) extension
+This is primarily accomplished through the generation of scenes and other related entities, then using those to coordinate other entities.

 ## 🌐 Room Details

 For the most part, rooms are intended to manage themselves and there are no directly required interactions for the object itself.
-Everything can be be accomplished through standard service calls and entity interactions through the [hass](/hass) library

 | Property                 | Type            | Description                                                                          |
 | ------------------------ | --------------- | ------------------------------------------------------------------------------------ |